lathorne/ios-clean/README.md

 ## Adding new icons

 Icons are added by adding an svg file with a transparent background of the icon to the [/imgs/svgs/](https://github.com/lathorne/ios-clean/tree/main/imgs/svgs) folder.
 A black version of the svg must also be added to the [/imgs/black_svgs/](https://github.com/lathorne/ios-clean/tree/main/imgs/black_svgs) folder.
-The [`generate_icons.py`](https://github.com/lathorne/ios-clean/blob/main/generate_icons.py) can then be run to create corresponding white and black pngs and icons and overlay them onto the available color options.
+The [`generate_icons.py`](https://github.com/lathorne/ios-clean/blob/main/generate_icons.py) can then be run to create corresponding white and black pngs with transparent backgrounds.

-Example usage of generate_icons: `python generate_icons.py --colors=blue,purple` or `python generate_icons.py --colors=all`
+Example usage of generate_icons: `python generate_icons.py`

 A shortcut must created for the icon as well.
 This can be done via the Shortcuts app by creating a shortcut named the icon app name that opens the app whose icon will be replaced.
 This shortcut then needs to be downloaded and added to the [/shortcuts/](https://github.com/lathorne/ios-clean/tree/main/shortcuts) folder.
-This folder needs to be copied to each of the color folders created in the previous step so they are available in the zips downloaded by the user.
+This folder needs to be copied into the [`imgs/png-bbl`](https://github.com/lathorne/ios-clean/tree/main/imgs/pngs-bbl) folder.

+The `Icons Generator - builtbylogan` shortcut needs to be redownloaded and readded to the [`imgs/png-bbl`](https://github.com/lathorne/ios-clean/tree/main/imgs/pngs-bbl) folder whenever a change is made to it.

-The color folders then need to be compressed and added to the [/my-app/public/zips/](https://github.com/lathorne/ios-clean/tree/main/my-app/public/zips) folder and pushed to the server.
+The [`imgs/png-bbl`](https://github.com/lathorne/ios-clean/tree/main/imgs/pngs-bbl) folder needs to be compressed and added to the [`my-app/public/`](https://github.com/lathorne/ios-clean/tree/main/my-app/public) folder each time a change is made to its contents.
+This is what is served to the user when they press the Download button on the web app.

-## Adding new colors

-To add a new color, one must choose a background color.
-Apply that as the background on an iPhone, take a screenshot, transfer back to a computer, and color pick it.
-This is because Apple slightly alters the hex code of the background color.
-The dock color must also be color picked and this needs to be done for both light and dark themes.
-This means a screenshot of the home screen with the desired background must be taken and transferred to a computer twice (once for dark and once for light theme).

-Then the background, dark dock icons, light dock icons, and wallpaper icons hex codes need to be added to the dict in the python script.